OfficeDev/TrainingContent/O3651-4 Moving Full Trust Code to the cloud using repeatable patterns and best practices/Lab.md

 		}
 12. Test the app in Visual Studio by pressing the **{F5}** key to begin a debugging sessions.
 You app should start and then run to completion.
 13. In the browser, navigate to your Office 365 developers site.
 You should see that the theme of the site has been changed.
 That means your code ran successfully.
-14. In your Office 365 developer site, change the theme back to the out of the box look and feel.
-Accomplish this by using the **Change the look** option in the **Site Settings** menu to change the site's look and feel back to the original **Office** theme.
+14. In your Office 365 developer site, change the theme back to the original out-of-the-box look and feel.
+Accomplish this by using the **Change the look** option in the **Site Settings** menu to change the Composed Look of the site back to the original **Office** theme.

-## Exercise 3: Configure the Console App to Run in Windows Azure as a WebJob
+## Exercise 3: Configure the Console App to Run in Windows Azure
 In this exercise you will create a new Windows Azure Web Site and configure it with a WebJob to run the SimpleTimerJob console application from inside the Azure cloud.

 1. Create a zip archive for Windows Azure deployment which contains the Console app and its dependency files.